-When it comes to location, the highest average paycheck ($93K annually) can be spotted in Downers Grove, Ill.; Minneapolis, Minn. (about $68K), Houston, Texas (around $67K), and Shreveport, La. ($52K) are the next top-paying cities.
-Little Rock, Ark. is one of the lowest-paid cities, with earnings averaging $50K.
-By state, CenterPoint Energy, Inc. pays its Illinois employees the most; the pay rate there is approximately $90K per year.
+When it comes to location, the highest average paycheck (around $93K annually) can be spotted in Downers Grove, Ill.; Minneapolis, Minn. (approximately $68K), Houston, Texas ($67K), and Shreveport, La. ($52K) are the next top-paying cities.
+At $50K, Little Rock, Ark. is home to some of the lowest pay in the country.
+By state, Illinois offers the highest pay at about $90K per year.

 Years of Experience

-Respondents who have been working for five to nine years make $70K annually on average.
+Average pay is $71K annually for those with five to nine years of experience.
 The largest fraction of CenterPoint Energy, Inc. people (32 percent) have been working for one to four years and earn $58K per year on average.

 Certifications and Degrees